arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - Watch Dogs 2 - It took me several attempts to get into this game.
+The open world is beautiful, and so is the satirical take on Silicon Valley.
+The part I struggled with was the annoying stealth gameplay.
+I truly started enjoying it only after switching my play style to a more aggressive mode.

   - Thief - Enjoyable game.
 I loved their stealth implementation (over other games like Deus Ex: Mankind Divided).
 There were some truly thrilling moments during the game.